Relief is at hand. Watch over your loved ones with memory loss.

 If your loved one wanders off and can’t get back home, it could mean injury, even death.
 Now imagine them wearing a smart bracelet that lets you know exactly where they are—and how they are.
 If they get lost, your smartphone alerts you.
 That’s how WanderWatch gives you peace of mind.

 How it works:

-- Get the WanderWatch tamper-proof bracelet for $250.
+- Get the WanderWatch tamper-proof bracelet for $299 CAD.

 - Download the monitoring app.

-The WanderWatch monitoring app sends helpful personalized reminders to loved ones.
-It also lets caregivers coordinate their activities, keeping them informed about their loved one’s location and condition.
+The WanderWatch monitoring app lets the caregivers to coordinate their activities and keeps them informed about their loved one’s location and condition.

 Smart Caregiving is here